 Glorification of Saddam Hussein

-No idea what this Bombay street vendor’s political leanings were since they sell whatever people are willing to buy but I don’t remember seeing any pro-Bush or anti-Saddam shirts on offer.
+No idea what this street vendor’s political leanings were since they sell whatever people are willing to buy but I don’t remember seeing any pro-Bush or anti-Saddam shirts on offer.
 I think I actually took this photo later in Mysore rather than in Bombay but the sentiments were similar all over.

 Conspiracy theories popular in India